enen92/script.module.thesportsdb/README.md

 ###Pythonic usage

-The module follows the api structure described here [Here](http://www.thesportsdb.com/forum/viewtopic.php?f=6&t=5).
+The module follows the API structure described [Here](http://www.thesportsdb.com/forum/viewtopic.php?f=6&t=5).
 Every group method (Search,Lookups,Schedules,Livescores) is a Python class and all the endpoints (eg: lookupleague) is part of a class method.
 The module maps the json data to objects as much as possible, so each call returns one or more Team objects, League objects, Player objects, Livescores objects, Table objects, etc.

 ###A really simple usage example...